gip200/gip200-appsec2/Report/gip200-AppSec-Lab2-Part2.md

 *The resulting GitHub Actions log should show an individual log - with a checkbox - for each test, each of which should be able to be expanded to show the result of the selected test (a la  `Vulnerable to ...!`  or  `Not vulnerable to ...!`)
 Ensure your final workflow file is saved to your repository, in  `.github/workflows/<NetID>-regression.yml`.**

 The process of setting up a workflow requires the creation of a yaml file that calls the appropriate scripts from the root directory of the repository and completes the runtime tasks and reporting for each stage.
+Unfortunately, I was unable to get this to work.

+In principal, this would require a set of steps including the startup of django and its requirements, including python and other collateral requirements.
+Once the dkango and python were active, it would then require run tasks to invoke python to execute the four scripts.
+This could be done on a periodic basis by CRON or on event requirements, such as push/pull changes to the underlying web site code, for example.

+A sample attempted config is in the repository.